imd1005-web-development-winter-2023/assignment-02/README.md

   * Year and Copyright symbol
   * Optional: Navigation links, address, contact information, other footer elements

+**Note 1:** If your design leverages a different layout, and you are unsure if the design meets the above content requirments, please contact me to discuss.

-Below you will find a sample design of a web page that would meet the content requirements.
+**Note 2:** Below you will find a sample design of a web page that would meet the content requirements.

 ## Assignment acceptance criteria

 * Publish your code on GitHub using the GitHub classrooms generated repository **(More details to come)**
 * Use the GitHub Pages service to host your pages **(More details to come)**
 * GitHub time stamps on your project files will be used to asses when the assignment was submitted
+* Ensure you have a license file in your repository (recommend MIT license)

 ## Grading rubric